Orthelious/pdcp_2020/lecturedrafts/0_CourseIntroduction.md

 # <a name="framing"> 3.
 Course Framing and Approach</a>

-A. What is this course?
+A. How this course works
 B. Our Approach
 C. A Few Guiding Philosophies
 D. Thoughts on Scope and Scale

-## A. What is this course?
+## A. How this course works

+This class is a series of primers for those new to business.
+You've all interacted with a business in some way, shape or form—so

 ![](https://github.com/Orthelious/PDCP_Spring2019/blob/master/images/Travolta.gif)